transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 ```
 {: codeblock}

-Following is a simple example for creating an asset:
+This is a simple example for creating an asset:

 ```
 submit createMyAsset '["007","Bond James Bond"]'
 {